wangzhongju/data_filter_tool/README.md

 	step1:
-		put the tars of data into "./data/tar" file furthermore, if your original data is a folder contained images, you just need place the folder into ./data/ for example:
+		place the tars of data in "./data/tar" file furthermore, if your original data is a folder contained images, you just need place the folder in ./data/ for example:
 			if you have a folder named 'test' what contained some images, place folder 'test' into ./data
 		    run: